skaya-labs/skaya-sdk/readMe.md

 # Skaya SDK 🚀

-Skaya is an advanced CLI toolkit that supercharges your project setup with production-ready templates and interactive scaffolding.
+Skaya is an advanced CLI toolkit that supercharges your full-stack web3 project setup with production-ready templates and interactive scaffolding with Artificial intelligence

 ## Features ✨